neuger-digital/digital-team-standards/video.md

 | Safari & Edge     | MP4       | HEVC        | AAC         |
 | Other Browsers    | MP4       | H.264       | AAC         |

-Note: H.264 is compatible with Safari and Edge, but HEVC is a newer format and allows Safari and Edge to take advantage of it.
+Note: H.264 is compatible with Safari and Edge, but HEVC is a newer format that offers a better quality/size ratio than H.264.

 ## Chroma subsampling

-Chroma subsampling is a great way of reducing file size by keeping the luma (luminance) data, but reducing some of the color information.
-4:4:4 considered no subsampling.
-4:2:2 and 4:2:0 are common.
+Chroma subsampling is a great way of reducing file size by keeping the luma data, but reducing some of the color information.
+4:4:4 has no subsampling and has better quality but larger file sizes.
+4:2:2 and 4:2:0 are common subsampling methods.
 If there is fine detail or fine text in the video, you might need to play around with the chroma subsampling to make it work.

 Below, the `-pix_fmt` argument allows us to choose the chroma subsampling.
 For most web purposes 8-bit 4:2:0 should be fine.
 If you want to have the greatest amount of detail, consider 8-bit 4:4:4.
 Before going beyond 4:2:0, check the original chroma subsampling of the source video.
+10-bit is also an option and is great for production, but it likely too large for practical use.

 * [Understanding chroma subsampling](https://en.wikipedia.org/wiki/Chroma_subsampling)
 * [Chroma subsampling options](https://trac.ffmpeg.org/wiki/Chroma%20Subsampling)